LearnersGuild/learning-os/game/stats/README.md

 Total number of days a player worked on a team in Deliberate Practice as a Team Member or Team Lead.
 (Build Days = Lead Days + Membership Days)

+## Build Cycles (BC)

+Total number of cycles a player worked on a team in Deliberate Practice as a Team Member or Team Lead.
+(Build Days = Lead Cycles + Membership Cycles)

 ## Effective Contribution (EC)

 TODO: flesh out (explain man cycles)